mariolm16/World-Flags-Matching-Game/README.md

-"# firstgame"
-**Description:**
+# Flash-Card-Game-CFG

 This is my first project for the CFG program.
 It will put my knowledge to the test while allowing me to present that information creatively.

-The objective of my game is for the player to answer trivia questions revolving around global cultures/foods.
-I am starting with 3 different questons in order to build my framework and add on to there

-Each individual question will have 3 options for the player to choose from.
-    -If the player answers correctly, a success pop-up will notify the player and give a brief description.
-    -If the player chooses incorectly, a pop-up will notify them of the correct answer.
-The question will continue to the next one regardless of answer.
-The correct total will be added and display on the end screen.

-**Brief Example:**

-_Will_add_working_example_once_ready_

-Text Example:

-Q:Which animal is on the Mexican flag?

-A: Eagle, Turtle, Shark,

-Correct: "Correct!
-The Mexican flag depicts an Eagle grasping a snake! + Trivia fact"
+This game is a simple matching games, using world flags as the cards.
+The player will click on two flags at a time until a match is found and will continue until the timer runs out.

+Features:

+Score tracker, that keeps track of cards that are matched.
+Start/Stop buttons, that allow player to begin when ready and stop the timer if complete before the timer runs out.
+Restart button, refreshes the page.
+Player cannot begin flipping cards before timer is started.
+Player cannnot click on more than two cards at a time to prevent cheating.
+Card locations are randomized between games.
+Easily scaleable - Timer can be adjusted and number of cards can easily be changed.

-**List of Technologies used:**
+List of Technologies used:

 HTML,
 CSS,
 JavaScript,

-**Install Instructions:**
+Flag icons downloaded from "https://www.countries-ofthe-world.com/flags-of-the-world.html"

+Install Instructions:

 The game will be accessed through an internet browser

-**Stretch Goals/ Additional Ideas**

-The answer for each question will be on a card, with a picture for each option, as opposed to plain text.
-I will include text for user accessability Cards will flip in order to inform player of correct/incorrect choice.
-Beginning with 3 questions/answers but want to complete at least 10 for presentation.